maciej99/android-html-pages/README.md

 # Project: android-html-pages

-This set of bash scripts and html components allows to export Android project to html page.
-If you use Android Studio on linux, now you can make a quick and simple html page showing the most vital source code files for each Android project.
+If you use Android Studio on linux, this set of scripts will help you to make a simple html page, that shows source code files of each Android project.

 ## Prerequisites